Leviathan121005/High-School-Programming-Portfolio/README.md

 How to run:
 - Press ` . ` to open a VS Code web-based editor.
-- On the terminal, click on `Continue Working in Github Codespaces` and select any instance type to build a codespace with access to terminal.
+- On the terminal, click on "Continue Working in Github Codespaces" and select any instance type to build a codespace with access to terminal.
 - Type `cd LISM` to change the directory into the LISM folder.
 - Type `flask run` to start the web application.
-- Open the link provided in terminal after the previous prompt to enter the website.
+- Open the link provided in the terminal to enter the website.

 How to use: